Poisson Approximation to Weighted Sums of Locally Dependent Random Variables: Abstract

 \section{Abstract}

-This paper deals with Poisson approximation to weighted sums of double-indexed independent random variables using Stein's method.
-The obtained results improved the existing bounds.
-As applications, limit theorems for sums of weighted Bernoulli and geometric random variables are discussed.
+This paper deals with Poisson approximation to weighted sums of locally dependent random variables using Stein's method.
+The derived result represent a significant improvement of existing results.
+To illustrate the effectiveness of our findings, a numerical comparison is provided.

 \\ {\bf MSC 2020 Subject Classifications:} Primary: 62E17, 60F05; Secondary: 62E20, 60E05.